-2) Make Canceling/Returning Simple
+3) Make Canceling/Returning Simple

-Some companies, in an attempt to cut down on the number of cancellations and returns, force customers to cut through a lot of red tape.
+Some companies, in an attempt to cut down on the number of cancellations and returns, force customers to cut through a lot of red tapes.
 This will NOT help make customers adore you.
 The hope is that some customers will simply choose to keep the product rather than go through the extra obstacles.

-While that might be a short term revenue bump, it will create more long-term problems.
+While that might be a short-term revenue bump, it will create more long-term problems.
 Since the loudest customers are usually the least satisfied, frustrating customers who are already unhappy with your company will only spread bad word of mouth.

 For example, the people search engine site, Instant Checkmate, created an entire website for members who want to cancel their service.
 They sometimes even cancel for customers who privately message them on Facebook.

-Giving extra attention to customers, even the ones who don’t want to be customers any more, shows that you’re an honest and transparent company.
-This will make customers adore you.Since the loudest customers are usually the least satisfied, frustrating customers who are already unhappy with your company will only spread bad word of mouth. #customerserviceClick To Tweet
+Giving extra attention to customers, even the ones who don’t want to be customers anymore shows that you’re an honest and transparent company.
+This will make customers adore you.

-3) Solicit Ideas and Actually Use Them
+4) Solicit Ideas and Actually Use Them

 Take the best (and easiest to execute) one.
 Then brag about how much Customer X’s idea has improved your operations.
 All of a sudden you’re not just a business that serves customers, you’re also a business created by customers – customers adore you for that one.

-4) Surprise Them
+5) Surprise Them

 If you give people more than what they were expecting, even if the added value is small, they will sing your praises to anyone within earshot.
-Simple things like unexpected gifts, free upgrades, and other goodies that show them you actually care about making people happy.
+Simple things like unexpected gifts, free upgrades, and other goodies show them you actually care about making people happy.

-Even tiny upgrades to your product or service will feel huge to them, and set you apart from your competitors.
+Even tiny upgrades to your product or service will feel huge to them and set you apart from your competitors.
 Your customers will adore you for it!